ostconf/ostconf.github.io/index.md

 *  Configure your device such as languages, color scheme, units, custom text, ...
 *  Set date and time with a single click
 *  Localized interface: english, german
+*  Backup and restore of all OSTC configuration parameters to/from iCloud drive (since 1.1)

 ## Requirements